Top 13 Festivals In Singapore To Celebrate In 2026 | Dates, Timing & more!

 Ans.
 The Hindu Festivals in Singapore are Diwali, Pongal, Thaipusam, Holi, Tamil New Year and Thimithi.

 Ans.
-The dress code for tourists for festivals in Singapore are casual and comfortable clothes.
+The dress code for tourists for festivals in Singapore is casual and comfortable clothes.
 If you are visiting any religious sites, then you must dress modestly.